vchen22/Mailroom-Service-Delivery/README.md

 Mailroom Delivery Service Hashmaps and Queues

-Description of Program: In this PA, I am creating a Mailroom Delivery Service that handles two types of items, letter mails and packages, using using Hashmaps and queues.
+Description of Program: I am creating a Mailroom Delivery Service that handles two types of items, letter mails and packages, using using Hashmaps and queues.
 Hashmaps organizes all the packages/mail to the same zipcode so it can be delivered.
 Queues are organize the individual packages